 New increase in the informal economy: Once again, the ETCO-IBRE/FGV Underground Economy Index points to an increase in informality, a trend that will be repeated over the next three years.

 Support for a bill against persistent debtor: Senator Ana Amélia Lemos (PP-RS) presents PLS 284/17, to regulate Article 146-A of the Federal Constitution.
 Supported by ETCO, the bill protects the rights of tax debtors in good faith and authorizes the adoption of tougher instruments for persistent debtors.

-Research and educational project on Ethics for young people: At ETCO's request, Datafolha conducts research on what young Brazilians think about ethics.
+Research and educational project on Ethics for young people: At the request of ETCO, Datafolha performs research on what young Brazilians think of ethics.
 Based on the results, the Institute hires a specialized consultant to create lesson plans to help teachers deal with the topic in the classroom, available on the website www.eticaparajovens.com.br.

-The Brazil that We Want Campaign: The Movement in Defense of the Brazilian Legal Market, coordinated by ETCO and FNCP, launches a major national campaign to raise awareness about the damage caused by illicit trade.
-Among the actions, stand out an jacket from the Folha de S.Paulo newspaper, an art exhibition in Brasília and a seminar in partnership with Correio Braziliense on the subject.
+The Brazil that We Want Campaign: The Movement in Defense of the Brazilian Legal Market, coordinated by ETCO and FNCP, launches a big national campaign to make the population aware of the harm caused by illicit trade.
+Among the actions, a dust jacket of the Folha de S.Paulo newspaper, an art exhibition in Brasília and a seminar in partnership with Correio Braziliense on the subject stand out.